williamorim/brasileirao/README.md

 ## Next steps

-  - Update the data every Monday and Thursday at 11:59 pm using GitHub Actions.
+  - Gather more data from Serie A
+  - Gather data from Serie B, C and D